Continuing Heritage Walk: Serampore ...

 They have a facebook page: fb.com/thedenmarktavernserampore/ too, where you can directly have a chat with the hotel reception.

 We stopped here to get the lunch.
-Post restoration the place is now exquisite in appearance and ambience and turned into a cosy luxury dining experience for Serampore.
+Post restoration the place is now exquisite in appearance and ambience and turned into a cozy luxury dining experience for Serampore.
 Tourists from Calcutta including Indians and Europeans are also visiting here.
 The Park has a special but limited Danish offering.

 There are three heritage buildings around Danish Tavern.
 In front of it, there is Nishan Ghat (to East, by the banks of the river, built in 1782).
 SDO Bunglow is on the south side, and SDPO Residence is on the north.
 Permission to enter into these two buildings are restricted.